opsschool/curriculum/sysadmin_tools.rst

 Tools for productivity
 **********************

-The work of operations is often helped by using the combinations of tools.
+The work of operations is often helped by using a combination of tools.
 The tools you choose to use will depend heavily on your environment and work style.
 Over time you may even change the tools you use.